lumail/lumail/HACKING.md

 Testing
 -------

-Regretably much of our code is not tested in a systematic fashion.
+Regrettably much of our code is not tested in a systematic fashion.

 However there is some test-code which is built into our main binary, to invoke it please run:

     $ lumail2 --test

-Testing is accomplished via the CuTest library, as somethign I picked on a whim many years ago and stuck with.
+Testing is accomplished via the CuTest library, as something I picked on a whim many years ago and stuck with.
 The implementation of our tests is stored in files with a `_test.cc` suffix.